-The garden and chicken combination works well because chickens love a lot of the things gardeners do not, like weeds and insects.
+The garden and chicken combination works well because chickens love what gardeners typically do not, like weeds and insects.
 Chickens forage for seeds and bugs making them the perfect weed and bug control pet.
 They also eat small plants and clean up fallen fruit and green leaves.

-Since chickens love many different types of plants, you should create a diverse plant ecosystem that includes several layers of plants.
+Since chickens love many different types of plants, consider creating a diverse plant ecosystem.
 Layering should include cover, lush and shade plants.
 Plant layers may include trees, shrubs, perennials, ornamental grasses, annuals, vines, edible plants and ground cover.
 Well-planned plantings can provide soil stability and help filter rainwater runoff.

 Some plants are not healthy for chickens